The story of Clayton Kershaw's dominance told through his 11 World Series strikeouts

 A closer look at each of Kershaw's strikeouts as he gets closer to ending one of sports' worst hot takes

-LOS ANGELES-- No matter how much we learn about statistical analysis, no matter how educated we get on sample sizes, no matter how much we try to embrace logic, sports will always be governed by one eight-letter word: ringzzzz.
+LOS ANGELES -- No matter how much we learn about statistical analysis, no matter how educated we get on sample sizes, no matter how much we try to embrace logic, sports will always be governed by one eight-letter word: ringzzzz.

 That's how we end up doing something as spectacularly stupid as doubting Clayton Kershaw.
 It doesn't matter that once you adjust for park and league effects, today's lefty-of-the-gods is better than the immortal southpaw who trod the same mound at Chavez Ravine more than 50 years ago.
 What matters is that when the stakes have been highest, the already extraordinary Koufax turned into Superman, while pre-2017 Kershaw often struggled at the worst possible time.